Gut Health & Bloating: Causes, Symptoms & Natural Ways To Improve Digestion

 What Is Gut Health?

-Gut health refers to the balance and function of your digestive system, particularly the trillions of bacteria, fungi, and microorganisms living inside your digestive tract, often referred to as your gut microbiome.
+Gut health refers to the balance and function of your digestive system, particularly the trillions of bacteria, fungi and microorganisms living inside your digestive tract, often referred to as the gut microbiome.

-Your gut is responsible for much more than digesting food.
+Your gut does far more than digest food.

 • Digestion and nutrient absorption